 Common conditions treated in an urgent care centre include:

 The role of a centre or an urgent care centres is to provide a transitional step of health service between community physician offices and hospitals.

-Urgent care centers have a broader and deeper range of services than physician clinics, but are not equivalent to emergency departments.
+Urgent care centres have a broader and deeper range of services than physician clinics, but are not equivalent to emergency departments.
 They also help conserve emergency room resources for more serious, life-threatening conditions.

 Find Urgent Care Services near you.

-FCCs are an initiative in some communities in the province, to increase access to primary health care services, particularly for those who are: under-served, require a family physician, have chronic diseases and/or addiction and mental health needs.
+FCCs are an initiative in some communities in the province, to increase access to primary health care services, particularly for those who are: under-served, require a family physician, have chronic diseases and/or Addiction & Mental Health needs.

 With a strong focus on wellness, FCCs offer individuals and families comprehensive care close to their home and are integrated with other health services and community supports and programs.

 FCCs are different from traditional primary health care settings in that individuals won’t be required to see a physician for access to many of the services offered within the FCC such as dietary advice, physiotherapy or addictions counselling.